Is it Time to Look More Closely at Your Hiring Process?

 Is the hiring process stressing you out?
 There are ways around the problematic issues that can lead to stress without having a negative impact on the quality of the people you bring in to your organization.

 First and foremost, the hiring process is not going to go perfectly every time.
 There are too many unknown variables to expect perfection at every turn.
 If you don’t find the dream candidates you were hoping for, always remember that after a successful onboarding process, they can be given the tools to perform at high levels.
-However, there are thing you can do to ensure your hiring process is effective and helping you find the right people for your company,
+However, there are things you can do to ensure your hiring process is effective and helping you find the right people for your company,

 Manage the Process